New messages from Aflac | View Notifications opens a dialog Close X dismisses the notification alert

 Variable life insurance requires more involvement on the policyholder’s part, given the additional flexibility and ability to select investments.
 Policyholders may enjoy faster potential growth but also bear the risk of losses if investments underperform.
 Therefore, variable insurance could be a good option if you have a higher risk tolerance and prefer a more active approach to your policy.

-While Aflac doesn’t offer variable life insurance, we do offer a variety of life insurance policies with reasonable premiums and comprehensive coverage, including term and whole life insurance.
+While Aflac doesn’t offer variable life insurance, we do offer a variety of life insurance policies with competitive premiums and a range of coverage options, including term and whole life insurance.
 Speak with an agent today to learn more and find the right policy type for you.

 Get Started